Is The Popular Succulent Jade Plant Poisonous or Toxic?

 Jade enjoys bright light, dry soil, and moderate to cool temperatures.

-Named due to its resemblance to the precious gemstone, Jade tree has brilliant green-blue, cactus-like, moisture-retaining leaves with a glossy sheen.
+Named due to its resemblance to the precious gemstone, the Jade tree has brilliant green-blue, cactus-like, moisture-retaining leaves with a glossy sheen.

-The 2” inches long, fleshy, oblong leaves are attached to the woody stems.
+The 2” inches-long, fleshy, oblong leaves are attached to the woody stems.

 The plant grows up to 6’ feet in size.